-- E extrapolated from earliest factor based on operators' data - F based on fuel composition data supplied by fuel suppliers - L literature emission factor - O based on operators' emissions data
+E - extrapolated from earliest factor based on operators' data

+F - based on fuel composition data supplied by fuel suppliers

+L - literature emission factor

+O - based on operators' emissions data
-O/M - combination of operators' emissions data and modelling using technology-specific literature emission factors

-M - modelling using technology-specific literature emission factors
+O/M - combination of operators' emissions data and modelling using technology-specific literature emission factors M - modelling using technology-specific literature emission factors

-M (PM) - Modelled by combining PM{10} emission estimates with $PM{2.5}$ / PM{10} ratios derived from emission factors for those pollutants, given in the EMEP/EEA Guidebook
+M (PM) - Modelled by combining $PM{10}$ emission estimates with $PM{2.5}$ / $PM{10}$ ratios derived from emission factors for those pollutants, given in the EMEP/EEA Guidebook

-3.1.5 Methodology for Refineries (NFR19 1A1b)
+3.1.5.
+NFR 1A1b: Refineries

-NFR19 Sector 1A1b is a key source for SO_x.
+NFR Sector 1A1b is a key source for $NO_X$ and $SO_2$ .

-The UK had eight oil refineries at the start of 2021, although two of these are small specialist refineries employing simple processes such as distillation to produce solvents or bitumen only.
+The UK had eight oil refineries at the start of 2023, although two of these are small specialist refineries employing simple processes such as distillation to produce solvents or bitumen only.
 The remaining six complex refineries are much larger and produce a far wider range of products including refinery gases, petrochemical feedstock, transport fuels, gas oil, fuel oils, lubricants, and petroleum coke.

-The crude oils processed, the refining techniques, and the product mix will differ from one refinery to another and this will influence the level of emissions from the refinery, for example by dictating how much energy is required to process the crude oil.
+The crude oils processed, the refining techniques, and the product mix will differ from one refinery to another, and this will influence the level of emissions from the refinery, for example by dictating how much energy is required to process the crude oil.

 All of these sites are required to report emissions to either the PI, WEI, or SPRI; there are no refineries in Northern Ireland.
-Additional data for CO, NO_X, SO_X, and PM10 are supplied annually by process operators via the United Kingdom Petroleum Industry Association (UKPIA, 2022).
-These data split the emissions35 for the complex refineries into those from large combustion plant (burning fuel oil and refinery fuel gas) and those from processes (predominantly catalyst regeneration involving the burning of petroleum coke).
-Separate estimates of emissions of NMVOCs are also provided by UKPIA, from refinery process sources such as flares, tankage, spillages, process fugitives, drains/effluent, road/rail loading.
+Additional data for CO, NOx, SO2, and PM10 are supplied annually by process operators via Fuels Industry UK (Fuels Industry UK, 2024).
+These data split the emissions for the complex refineries into those from large combustion plant (burning fuel oil and refinery fuel gas) and those from processes (predominantly catalyst regeneration involving the burning of petroleum coke).
+Separate estimates of emissions of NMVOCs are also provided by Fuels Industry UK, from refinery process sources such as flares, tankage, spillages, process fugitives, drains/effluent, road/rail loading.
 Emission estimates for the sector are based on the emission data reported for individual sites: